Cross-View Graph Consistency Learning for Invariant Graph Representations: Experiments

 \subsubsection{Datasets}

-We select five widely used graph datasets for evaluation, including Cora \cite{Sen2008CC}, Citeseer \cite{Sen2008CC}, Pubmed \cite{Namata2012QCS}, Photo \cite{McAuley2015IR}, and Computers \cite{McAuley2015IR}, which are publicly available on DGL.
-The statistics of the utilized datasets are summarized in Table \ref{tb:datasets}.
+We select five widely used graph datasets for evaluation, including Cora \cite{Sen2008CC}, Citeseer \cite{Sen2008CC}, Pubmed \cite{Namata2012QCS}, Photo \cite{McAuley2015IR}, and Computers \cite{McAuley2015IR}, which are publicly available on PyG.
 The Cora, Citeseer and Pubmed datasets are citation networks, where nodes and edges indicate papers and citations, respectively.
 The Photo and Computers datasets are segments of the Amazon co-purchase graph, where each node represents a good, and each edge indicates that the two corresponding goods are frequently bought together.

 Each graph dataset is divided into three parts, including a training set, a validation set and a testing set.
 We use two different sets of percentages for the validation set and testing set, including (1) 5\% of the validation set and 10\% of the testing set and (2) 10\% of the validation set and 20\% of the testing set.
 The links in the validation and testing sets are masked in the training graph structure.
 For example, we randomly select 5\% and 10\% of the links and the same numbers of disconnected node pairs as testing and validation sets under the first setting, respectively.
 The remainder of the links in the graph structure are used for training.